What happens during the overnight sleep study?

 Typically, we begin waking patients at 6:00 am, unless a later or earlier wake up time is desirable.
 Please keep in mind that the electrodes and sensors take approximately 20 minutes to remove.
 If someone is picking you up, please have him/her arrive no later than 6:30 AM.

-The sleep study bedrooms are a clinical environment where food and drink is not permitted during testing unless medically necessary for diabetic patients.
+The sleep study bedrooms are a clinical environment where food and drink are not permitted during testing unless medically necessary for diabetic patients.
 If you have a medical necessity, please notify the sleep clinic prior to your appointment.
 All other patients should have their final meal of the day before arrival.

 Only patients are allowed in the building during the sleep study.
 For privacy and security reasons, family and friends are not allowed to stay the night unless they are the designated caregiver.